ufgabiira/ufgabiira/README.md

-- 👋 Hi, I’m @ufgabiira
+- 👋 Hi, I’m @ufgabiira 🇧🇷
-- 👀 I’m interested in web and desktop software development
+- 👀 I’m interested in backend web development
-- 🌱 I’m currently learning Python and Qt (using PySide6)
+- 🌱 I’m currently studying Software Development at Estácio de Sá
-- 💞️ I’m looking to collaborate on Python/Qt projects
+- 💞️ Looking forward to collaborate on Python projects
-- 💬 Reach me on twitter [@gabiira](https://twitter.com/gab_iira)
+- 💬 Reach me on twitter [@gabiira](https://twitter.com/gabiira)

 <!---
 ufgabiira/ufgabiira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.